hsiaopat/facial-recognition/README.md

 - Ran new test dataset experiment
 - Combined different tweaks from both Grace and my experiments
 - Worked with Grace on the writeup
-- Worked with Grace on the presentation (specifically the architecture section) and presented
+- Worked with Grace on the presentation (specifically the data and use case sections) and presented

 5. Presentation
 // add link to recording